Avast Antivirus Cost and Plan Pricing

 Getting A Refund

-Did you know that about one in three products or services purchased online is returned?2 It’s good to know that if you end up disliking or not needing something, you can easily get your money back.
-Luckily for us, Avast offers a 30-day money-back guarantee on all of its products.
+Nobody loves buying something only to regret it later — but it happens.
+The good news is that Avast offers a 30-day money-back guarantee on all of its products.
 If you want to get a refund, just request one within 30 days of purchase.
-As long as you bought the service directly from Avast and not from a third-party seller or an app store, you’ll be able to get your money back.
+As long as you bought the service directly from Avast and not from a third-party seller or an app store, you’ll be eligible to get your money back.

 FYI: If you’re past that 30 day window, it’s unlikely that you’ll get your money back from Avast.